nyannkov/psg_mml/README.md

 [English](README.md) | [日本語](README_ja.md)

 psg_mml is a sound middleware for PSG sound source.

+## Features

-This middleware supports playing PSG by MML.
+ - PSG control using MML.
-The MML used in psg_mml supports not only basic triad tone generation instructions, but also noise generation, envelope volume control, frequency modulation, and other instructions.
+ - MML supports not only chord music generation commands, but also noise generation, volume control by envelope, frequency modulation, etc.
-Furthermore, it is possible to play different MML simultaneously with one PSG.
-For example, you can play sound effects while playing BGM.
+ - A single PSG can play different sets of MML simultaneously (e.g., play sound effects while background music is playing).

 # Examples